-Sheikh Nuh Keller will read and explain this work and its proper application for Muslims in today’s world, chapter by chapter and then take your questions.
+Sheikh Nuh Keller will read and explain this work and its proper application for Muslims in today’s world, chapter by chapter.
 Study this classical text with a scholar and start your journey in the science of hadith.

 Who is this course designed for?

 This course is designed for today’s Muslims who want to learn how to live the Sunna.
-Whether you are a full-time professional with hardly a moment to spare for your Islamic studies, or a full-time student of knowledge – this is a sit in lecture without any coursework or additional time-commitment designed to benefit everyone.
+Whether you are a full-time professional with hardly a moment to spare for your Islamic studies, or a full-time student of knowledge.